phoqe/havelock/README.md

 ## Usage

-Havelock presents a simple API that is easy to use, you can for example extract logins from Google Chrome using this code:
+Havelock provides a simple API that is easy to use, you can for example extract logins from Google Chrome using this code:

 ```js
 const havelock = require("havelock");